Police related deaths

 Greater Manchester Police

-Concerns summary Lack of formal risk assessment for prisoners in van docks, failure to search suspects, poor handover between officers, inadequate custody record keeping, and conflicting guidance on prisoner positioning for aspiration risk were critical concerns.
+Concerns summary (AI summary) Lack of formal risk assessment for prisoners in van docks, failure to search suspects, poor handover between officers, inadequate custody record keeping, and conflicting guidance on prisoner positioning for aspiration risk were critical concerns.

 Leroy Medford